sahildeshmukh45/SmartEmailAssistant/README.md

 - Frontend runs on `http://localhost:5173` by default
 - Backend runs on `http://localhost:8080` by default
 - The Chrome extension will work with Gmail once both frontend and backend are running

+## Tech Stack

+- Frontend: React, Vite, JavaScript
+- Backend: Spring Boot, Java
+- AI: Google Gemini API
+- Version Control: Git & GitHub

+## Contributing

+Feel free to submit issues and enhancement requests!

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.